cockroachdb/docs/v2.0/create-sequence.md

 <span class="version-tag">New in v2.0:</span> The `CREATE SEQUENCE` [statement](sql-statements.html) creates a new sequence in a database.
 Use a sequence to auto-increment integers in a table.

-{{site.data.alerts.callout_info}}Using sequences may slow down your application because it does a write to persistent storage.
-Use the serial data type unless a sequence is preferred or required.{{site.data.alerts.end}}
+{{site.data.alerts.callout_info}}Using a sequence is slower than using the `SERIAL` data type– incrementing a sequence requires a write to persistent storage, whereas generating a new SERIAL value does not.
+Use the `SERIAL` data type unless a sequence is preferred or required.{{site.data.alerts.end}}

-{{site.data.alerts.callout_info}}Sequences can have gaps.
-To avoid blocking concurrent transactions that use same sequence, transactions cannot be rolled back and values cannot be returned again.{{site.data.alerts.end}}
+{{site.data.alerts.callout_info}}A column that uses a sequence can have a gap if a transaction increments the sequence and is then rolled back.
+Sequence updates are committed immediately and aren't rolled back along with their containing transaction.
+This is done to avoid blocking concurrent transactions that use the same sequence.{{site.data.alerts.end}}

 <div id="toc"></div>